Tendonitis TreatmentBy Sally Ann Quirke | Filed under: Tendonitis

 Loosening and repositioning the attaching muscles and joints will usually eliminate the underlying cause of the tendonitis.
 Although resolution of your pain often follows, further local treatment to the affected tendon may be required.
 Identifying the cause of tendonitis is a key to the long term resolution of your symptoms and tendonitis.

 The causes of tendonitis are many and varied.
-From my 17 years of experience I can say that the two most common causes of tendonitis that I see are:
+In over 20 years of experience I can say that the two most common causes of tendonitis that I see are:

 Symptoms usually involve pain and weakness - with or without “crepitus”.
 Crepitus is an audible “creaking”, arising from the affected tendon.
 This creaking is audible as the muscle of the affected tendon contracts.
 Crepitus reminds me of a school teachers nail scratching the blackboard!
 If this sound is present seek immediate physiotherapy attention.